kahu-2022/kiwikickz/README.md

 ## Final Group Project

 Welcome to KiwiKickz, New Zealands one stop shop for buying and selling Authenticated Footwear.
-Buyers can purchase and view new & used products on our nationwide market place with the confidence that the products are Authentic, not fake.
+Buyers can purchase new & used products on our nationwide market place with the confidence that the products are Authentic, not fake.

 It is our goal to link buyers and sellers in NZ and create a safe market place for trade.
 We also want to create a competitive market that allows sellers to sell items close to their current market value without the added costs incurred when on selling at a retail store.
 Buyers can negotiate with sellers and get the best value for money.